skywarth/annals-of-disco/docs/cinematography/movie.md

 - Passengers (2016) (Spaceship, colony, habitable planet, cryo sleep, long waiting, couple, spending years alone in a spaceship.
 Jennifer Lawrence's acting falls flatter than a sheet of paper, some other actress would've done it far better.
 Some loopholes to force the romantic narrative.
 It was OK.)
 - Lion of the Desert (1981) (Libya, Italy, colony, imperialism, occupation, war, history, biography, independence, freedom, leadership, negotiation, guerilla, WW2, Mussolini.
 It's a movie about Omar Mukhtar who fought for the freedom of Libya and Bedouin, which was under the management of Italy at the time.
 Great movie.)
 - Alien: Romulus (2024) (Alien franchise, synthetic, space, miner ship, colony, space colony.
 It was alright, it's an Alien movie after all so it is certainly watchable)
+- Apocalypse Z: The Beginning of the End (2024) (Yet another meh zombie movie, nothing special, nothing stands out, a lot of useless fillers and drama to make it compelling but fails miserably.
+Food movie.)

 ### Watch later